 4. Antibacterial properties of palm wine

-Palm wine is usually consumed for treating food-borne and diarrhea diseases due to its high antibacterial properties.
+Palm wine is usually consumed for treating food-borne and diarrhoea diseases due to its high antibacterial properties.

 5. Eye Treatment

-Palm wine contains yeast and other vital chemical properties that makes it suitable for treating eye problems.
+Palm wine contains yeast and other vital chemical properties that make it suitable for treating eye problems.
 Optometrists confirm that yeast is very good for the eyes thus the presence of yeast in palm wine makes it very helpful for boosting eyesight.
-However palm wine should be taken with caution due to its alcoholic contents that can affect the kidney and liver.
+However, palm wine should be taken with caution due to its alcoholic contents that can affect the kidney and liver.

 Palm wine can be combined with other local herbs for consumption during malarial attacks.